go-swagger/go-swagger/docs/generate/model.md

           --existing-models=                                                      use pre-generated models e.g. github.com/foobar/model
           --strict-additional-properties                                          disallow extra properties when additionalProperties is set to false
           --keep-spec-order                                                       keep schema properties order identical to spec file
+          --struct-tags=                                                          the struct tags to generate, repeat for multiple (defaults to json)
 ```

 Schema generation rules are detailed [here](../use/model.md).